Microstomus pacificus: Use as food

 Pacific Dover sole is generally sold whole, in steaks, or in fillets.
 The skin is generally removed before cooking, as it is slimy.
 It is mild-tasting, with firm flesh, though "not as mild as European Dover sole".
 The Monterey Bay Aquarium Seafood Watch lists Pacific Dover Sole from California, US West Coast, and Alaska fisheries as "Best Choice", with fish from British Columbia listed as a "Good Alternative" due to concerns over bycatch of overfished and otherwise at-risk species.

+Nutrition

+Nutrition information for Pacific Dover sole is as follows.